-Cindy ball was named the second head coach in UCF Softball history on June 27, 2018.
+Cindy Ball-Malone was named the second head coach in UCF Softball history on June 27, 2018.

-Ball joins the Knights after four successful seasons at Boise State University.
-In her last two campaigns, Ball compiled a 73-36 record.
+Ball-Malone joins the Knights after four successful seasons at Boise State University.
+In her last two campaigns, Ball-Malone compiled a 73-36 record.
 She led the squad to the program's first postseason appearance at the 2017 National Invitational Softball Championship and followed it up with a 2018 NCAA Tournament berth.

 In 2018, the Broncos set programs records for most wins in a season (40), most conference wins in a season (18), and the first conference title in program history defeating New Mexico in the Mountain West championship.

-Ball graduated from Pacific in 2002 with a bachelor's degree in sports sciences and earned her master's in education in 2006.
-Ball is considered the greatest two-way player in the history of Pacific Softball earning back-to-back All-America honors and holds nine career pitching records for the Tigers.
+Ball-Malone graduated from Pacific in 2002 with a bachelor's degree in sports sciences and earned her master's in education in 2006.
+Ball-Malone is considered the greatest two-way player in the history of Pacific Softball earning back-to-back All-America honors and holds nine career pitching records for the Tigers.

 - Head Coach at Boise State (2015-2018)